SynapseFI/SynapseFI-Node/samples.md

 Nodes.create(
 	user,
 	loginPayload,
-	function(err, res){
+	function(err, node){
-		# RESPONSE WILL BE JSON IF MFA REQUIRED OTHERWISE A NODE OBJECT IS RETURNED
+		# RESPONSE IS A NODE OBJECT
+		# IF MFA IS REQUIRE THE ERROR WILL CONTAIN THE JSON BODY FROM THE API
 	}
 );